play-co/gcif/README.md

 improves compression by increasing the rate at which symbols are reused in the post-filtered data, which makes the data easier to compress.

-The entropy analysis is accelerated by a 24-bit integer approximation that allows us to try all of the options in an acceptable amount of time.
+The entropy analysis is accelerated by a 24-bit fixed-point approximation that allows us to try all of the options in an acceptable amount of time.
 By being fast we are able to try more options so compression improves.